Playerian/Jungle-Exploration/README.md

 B2 is all the buttons, it is associated with css.
 B3 is all the hidden buttons that can be use when you need to introduce new buttons.

+Don't change the text of the button in HTML, use jquery to do it instead in script.

 There are some hidden buttons in html, like b5, b6, and b7.
 If you want to add a new button, first, you need to hide all the B class buttons as they are the 4 directions therefore need to be hided.
 Then you can introduce new buttons by showing different buttons by their id.
 For a new introduced button to work, first, you need to add a variable to differentiate the event that is happening with other events.
 Then go to around line 680, there are functions associate with clicking of the hidden buttons.
 Remember to show all the Bs and hide all the B3s once the event is complete.

+Developer's Hut: First, add a button and related varible in function DevHutMenu.
+Then do anything you want in that.
 # FAQS:
 Q1: Why the beast drops compass component from its body?